Idukki

 The complete UGC rights and permissions guide

-Who owns a customer photo
+Who owns a customer photo?

-What a usage licence should cover
+What should a usage licence cover?

 • Scope of use: organic social, your website, email, paid advertising.
 Paid ads are the scope creators most often have not agreed to.